 5. They don’t have a personal practice

 I very seldom ever take yoga classes anymore for one simple reason.
-Unfortunately, many yoga teachers today are ignorant of the historic tradition of yoga and her practices.
+Unfortunately, many yoga teachers today are ignorant of the historic tradition of yoga and its practices.
 The trend out there in the yoga world is this: Do a lot of arm balances, sweat a lot, and (maybe) attend some Kirtan.
 That is all there is to yoga.
 And when teachers start to veer off that track of information, it is clear that many of them have no factual basis for what they are talking about.

-There are many practices in the tradition of yoga, and some of them are offered to us in our teacher trainings.
+There are many practices in the tradition of yoga, and some of them are offered to us in our teacher training.
 For example, we can look at Nadi Shoddana, alternate nostril breathing.
 More than likely your yoga instructor learned this practice one day in their yoga teacher training as a pranayama technique.

 But the practice of Nadi Shoddana Prana Yama must be practiced for a minimum of 20 minutes each day for three months.

 Be careful who you choose to look up to.
-Be cautious who you choose as your guide and guru.
+Be cautious about who you choose as your guide and guru.

 Many can debate what should be the criteria for choosing a teacher.
-I can not speak for others but my three guidelines are these:
+I can not speak for others, but my three guidelines are these:

 1. Who was their ‘teacher’ and what is their lineage?